mkp170791/numpy/doc/source/user/theory.broadcasting.rst

    `github repo
    <https://github.com/scipy/old-wiki/blob/gh-pages/pages/EricsBroadcastingDoc.html>`_

-Let's explore a more advanced concept in numpy called broadcasting.
-The term broadcasting describes how numpy treats arrays with different shapes during arithmetic operations.
+Let's explore a more advanced concept in numpy_demo called broadcasting.
+The term broadcasting describes how numpy_demo treats arrays with different shapes during arithmetic operations.
 Subject to certain constraints, the smaller array is "broadcast" across the larger array so that they have compatible shapes.
 Broadcasting provides a means of vectorizing array operations so that looping